 - The prosecutor’s reasons for preserving the PFA Records

 I have considerable experience successfully assisting individuals in the PFA expungement process.
-I can determine whether you are eligible to have your Protection from Abuse records expunged.
+As a result, I can determine whether you are eligible to have your Protection from Abuse records expunged.

-Each Pennsylvania County has policies and procedures for filing a Petition to Vacate a Final PFA Order.
-In Bucks County, Montgomery County, Chester County, Chester County, and Delaware County, PA, a Temporary Protection from Abuse Order can be withdrawn on the record in PFA Court by the Plaintiff without filing a Motion to Vacate PFA.
+Each Pennsylvania County has policies and procedures for filing a Petition to Vacate a PFA Order.
+In Bucks County, Montgomery County, Chester County, and Delaware County, PA, the Plaintiff can withdraw a Temporary or Emergency Protective Order in PFA Court without filing a Motion to Vacate PFA.

-However, most counties require that the Plaintiff file a Motion to Withdraw a Final PFA Order.
-After the Plaintiff files the PFA Withdrawal Motion, the PFA judge will conduct a hearing to determine if there are appropriate reasons for canceling the Permanent Protective Order.
+However, most counties require the Plaintiff to file a Motion to Withdraw a Final PFA Order.
+After the Plaintiff files the petition, the PFA judge will conduct a hearing to determine if there are appropriate reasons for canceling the Permanent Protective Order.

 What is the Legal Standard for Vacating a Final PFA Order?

-The Plaintiff must convince the PFA judge that the PFA Protection Order should be removed because the Defendant no longer poses a threat of abuse.
+To vacate the PFA, the Plaintiff must convince the PFA judge that the Defendant no longer poses a threat of abuse.
 Secondly, the Plaintiff must demonstrate that the PFA withdrawal request is not the result of pressure, threats, or coercion by the Defendant or others.

 The PFA judge will deny the Petition if the Petitioner does not satisfy both conditions.
 As a result, the existing Final PFA Order will remain in place.
-I can assist you with the court process and procedure to have a Final PFA Order withdrawn by the court.
+Finally, I can assist you with the court process and procedure to convince the Judge to cancel the PFA Order.

 Domestic Abuse Lawyer